Management auditing

 Management audit is a systematic examination of decisions and actions of the management to analyse the performance.
 Management audit involves the review of managerial aspects like organizational objective, policies, procedures, structure, control and system in order to check the efficiency or performance of the management over the activities of the company.
 Unlike financial audits, management audit mainly examine the non financial data to audit the efficiency of the management.
-Somehow audit tries to search the answer of how well the management has been operating the business of the company?
-Is managerial style well suited for business operation?
-Management Audit focuses on results, evaluating the effectiveness and suitability of controls by challenging underlying rules, procedures and methods.
+Audits attempt to search the answer of how well the management has been operating the business of the company.
+They ask questions like, "Is the managerial style well suited for business operation?".
+Management Audits focus on results, evaluating the effectiveness and suitability of controls by challenging underlying rules, procedures and methods.
+In addition, specific focuses of management audits may include Diversity Audits, as has become more common recently.

-Management Audit is an assessment of methods and policies of an organization's management in the administration and the use of resources, tactical and strategic planning, and employee and organizational improvement.
-Management Audit is generally conducted by the employee of the company or by the independent consultant and focused on the critical evaluation of management as a team rather than appraisal of individual.
+A management audit is an assessment of methods and policies of an organization's management in the administration and the use of resources, tactical and strategic planning, and employee and organizational improvement.
+A management audit is generally conducted by the employee of the company or by the independent consultant and focused on the critical evaluation of management as a team rather than appraisal of individual.